YanWittmann/presentation-live-feedback/README.md

 and run it using at least Java 11.

-You can pass the flags `-ws=` and `-hs=` for setting the port for the web socket server and the http server respectively.
-The default ports are `-ws=8080` and `-hs=8000`.

-`-pw=` can be used to set the admin password to a specific value, otherwise the default is randomly generated.
+Command line arguments:

+- `ws` `webSocketPort`: port to use for the web socket server.
+Default is 8081.
+- `hs` `httpPort`: port to use for the http server.
+Default is 8080.
-In the running command line process, type in `password` to print the admin password.
+- `pw` `password`: password to use for the admin.
+Default is a random alphanumeric string.
+In the running command line process, type `password` to print the admin password.
+- `ctx` `context` `path`: path of the http server.
+Default is `/`.

 Use `exit` to exit the application.

-Access the web interface at http://localhost:8000/presentation
+Access the web interface at http://localhost:8080/ or your specified port/path respectively.
+If you want to be able to access the web interface from another machine, simply open both ports in your firewall and use the host's IP address/DNS name.